apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 ## [](#getting-structured-data) Getting structured data from HTML

-When you open up the <a href="https://demo-webstore.apify.org/search/on-sale" target="_blank">on-sale section of Morgan Webstore</a>, you'll see that there's a grid of products on the page with names and pictures of productsc.
+When you open up the <a href="https://demo-webstore.apify.org/search/on-sale" target="_blank">on-sale section of Fakestore</a>, you'll see that there's a grid of products on the page with names and pictures of productsc.
 We will now learn how to collect all this information.
 Open DevTools and select the first product with the selector tool.

 ![Selecting an element with DevTools]({{@asset web_scraping_for_beginners/data_collection/images/selecting-first-website.webp}})